sagemathinc/cocalc-doc/source/howto/markdown.rst

 Special features in CoCalc Markdown
 ###################################

+* Collaborative editing.
+Multiple users can edit CoCalc Markdown at the same time.
+In fact, one user can have several browser windows open to the same Markdown content and edit from them all simultaneously (we sometimes use this feature to test collaboration while developing CoCalc).

 * Embedded LaTeX.
 You can write `LaTeX formulas <https://en.wikibooks.org/wiki/LaTeX/Mathematics>`_ between ``$`` signs, e.g. ``$\frac{1}{1+x^2}$``.

 * Emojis.
 View the list of supported emojis in the `markdown-it-emojis GitHub repository <https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/full.json>`_.